AdobeDocs/support-resources.en/help/adobe-support-tools-guide/adobe-commerce-support/how-to-obtain-and-apply-security-patches.md

 ## Affected products and versions

-Adobe Commerce on-premise and cloud infrastructure - All versions
+Adobe Commerce on-premise and cloud infrastructure - all supported versions

 ## Cause